 Yes, students can add “Authorized Payers” to their account.

 The student will logon to their account QuickPay Account and select the “Authorize Payers” option from the left toolbar.
 Authorized users will receive e-mails via the e-mail address designated by their student notifying them when an e-Bill is available.

 Most types of aid are disbursed directly to the school on behalf of the student.
 All aid and payments are first applied to the student's billed charges.
 Only after all charges are paid will a student receive a refund, and according to the Federal and State aid disbursement schedule.

 Transcripts are obtained online through the Registrar’s Office.

 Yes.
 Unpaid accounts are, in due course, turned over to an external collection agency.
-Collection costs and interest are added to the amount of indebtedness.
+Students are responsible for paying the collections agency fee which may be based on a percentage at a maximum of 22% of their delinquent account.
+Delinquent accounts may also be referred for collection to the New York State Office of the Attorney General.
 Please pay bills promptly to avoid penalties/late fees, additional costs and other financial consequences.

 Back to Top